We seem to be surrounded by “bubbles” -- tech stocks, real estate, and now maybe sovereign debt.

 You might expect that any textbook would have a precise definition of this phenomenon; some set of characteristics that distinguish sensible high prices in good times from prices that are “too high” or in a “bubble.”
-Alas, “bubbles” seem to be in the eye of the beholder.
+Alas, “bubbles” seem to

 Does that mean it’s all just empty talk?
 No, and there is solid academic research that helps us to think about what “bubbles” might mean, and how both policy makers and investors might think about them.

 Here are the central facts: High valuations are, on average, followed by many years of poor returns, and vice versa.
 High valuations are not, on average, followed by years of good cash-flow growth, or by ever-higher valuations.

 This fact holds across markets: